 Student parking is a privilege, and all students' motor vehicles on campus may be subject to search by school officials as outlined in the Gaston County Board of Education Policy Manual.
 HST students with a valid NC driver's license must purchase a parking permit for \$25.00 from the front office.
 Replacement or extra parking decals can be purchased for \$5.00.
+New: For \$50 only seniors will have the privilege of painting their parking spot.
+See flyer for guidelines.
 The following are the HST student parking regulations:

-- 1. Students are not permitted to go to their cars during the school day unless prior approval has been received from Mr. Montgomery, Mrs. Carper or the School Resource Officer. - 2.
+- 1. Students are not permitted to go to their cars during the school day unless prior approval has been received from Mrs. Redmond, Mrs. Carper or the School Resource Officer. - 2.
 Senior designated spaces are located in the lower parking lot, near the auditorium.
-The top 10 students in the senior class (junior Marshalls) will be allowed to park in the front of the school. - 3.
+The top 10 students in the senior class (Junior Marshalls) will be allowed to park in the front of the school. - 3.
 Junior/Sophomore designated spaces are located in the upper student parking lot beside the softball field. - 4.
-Parking decals should be displayed on the front interior driver's side windshield at all times. - 5.
+Parking decals must be displayed on the front interior driver's side windshield at all times. - 5.
 Students may not sit in cars or "hang around" in the parking lot at any time.
 Students must come directly into the building in the morning and leave immediately at dismissal. - 6.
 Leaving campus once you arrive, via bus or car, is prohibited. - 7.
 Students are to refrain from reckless driving and/or speeding in excess of 5 M.P.H. while on school grounds. - 8.
 Students must follow the directions of any school personnel directing traffic. - 9.
 Always lock your vehicle and place valuables out of sight. - 10.
 Students who do not adhere to these guidelines are subject to losing their driving/parking privileges.